fIa5h/InterviewPreparation/README.md

 ### 4.1 - Route between nodes
 Given a directed graph, design an algorithm to find out whether there is a route between two nodes.

+* What are the advatages and disadvantages to using breadth first or depth first search?

 ### 4.2 - Minimal Tree
 Given a sorted (increasing order) array with unique integer elements, write an algorithm to create a binary search tree with minimal height.